-Only after obtaining initial licensure, an institution may seek initial accreditation of each of the academic degree programs it plans to offer.
-Once conferred, initial accreditation applies to the program until after it has had graduates.
-Only after the first cohort of students graduate from an initially accredited program, will the institution apply for full accreditation of that program.
+Only after obtaining initial licensure, can an institution seek initial accreditation for each of the academic degree programs it offers.
+Once conferred, initial accreditation applies to the program until it has graduated students.
+Only after the first cohort of students graduate from an initially accredited program will the institution apply for full accreditation of that program.
 Program accreditation is awarded for a period of five years.

 Both the process for initial accreditation and the process for full accreditation require the review of the program by a visiting committee of experts in the discipline.
-This committee is normally drawn from outside the country in order to ensure that international standards of quality are being met.
+This committee is normally drawn from outside the country in order to ensure that international standards of quality are met.